HIV/AIDS - pregnancy and infants

 Early treatment often prevents the HIV infection from progressing.

 Without treatment, a child's immune system weakens over time, and infections that are uncommon in healthy children develop.
 These are severe infections in the body.
-They can be caused by bacteria, viruses, fungi, or protozoa.
+They can be caused by bacteria, viruses, fungi, protozoa, or parasites.
 At this point, the illness has become full-blown AIDS.

 Exams and Tests